asyncapi/website/pages/blog/february-2021-at-asyncapi.md

 ## AsyncAPI CLI to rule them all

 We always wanted to have a single CLI to do all the things related to AsyncAPI.
-In other words, one CLI to validate, generate, edit, create and others.
-So far, we had CLI for the AsyncAPI generator, and recently one of the community members, [Jorge Aguiar Martín](https://twitter.com/jotamusik), referred us to his CLI for AsyncAPI validation.
+In other words, one CLI to validate, generate, edit, create, and others.
+So far, we had a CLI for the AsyncAPI generator, and recently one of our community members, [Jorge Aguiar Martín](https://twitter.com/jotamusik), referred us to his CLI for AsyncAPI validation.

 We all agreed that instead of working separately on different CLIs, it is better to work together on one CLI that everyone will love.
 The project kicked off!
-Repository created, and we already discuss details on how the CLI interface should look like.
+A repository has been created and we already discuss details on how the CLI interface should look like.
 [Join](https://github.com/asyncapi/cli/issues/1) the discussion.

 ## Event gateway